-Add all your contact info, as this is the most important checklist, Most of the recruiters or businesses always check for the contact details, so do not miss on this for your Linkedin jobs search.
+Add all your contact info, as this is the most crucial checklist; most recruiters or businesses always check for the contact details, so do not miss this for your Linkedin jobs search.
 Check to see that all fields contain your current information.

 Pay close attention to spelling and number sequence to ensure inadvertent transposed numbers or misspellings don’t keep someone from getting in touch.